What are photochromic sunglasses and how do they work?

 Thanks to progress in optical science, today's designs use a new approach.
 Current lenses use a special photochromic molecule that shifts when it meets UV rays.
 These updates in technology have expanded the options in lens tints and materials.

-Transitioning back to clear
+Fading back to clear

-Photochromic lenses return to their original, clear state when removed from UV light.
+Photochromic lenses return to their original, resting state when removed from UV light.
 This includes when you go indoors or when it is dark at night.
 How much the lenses adjust to light can vary by brand and model.
 Some options may take longer to respond to changes in brightness.

 Types of photochromic lenses